-If you are transferred to another NHS organisation under TUPE and remain on your NHS terms and conditions of service, you should retain access to the Injury Allowance.
-Where TUPE doesn't apply, COSOP should (see legal details as set out above).
+If you are compulsorily transferred from an NHS organisation to a local authority under TUPE and remain on your NHS terms and conditions of service without amendment, you should retain full access to the Injury Allowance in accordance with its terms.
+Where TUPE doesn't apply, COSOP should to provide the same effect (see legal details as set out above).